 The Amaryllidaceae Family

-This is the onion group, which also includes garlic, green onion, leeks, and shallots.
+The onion group, which also includes garlic, green onion, leeks, and shallots.
 Seedlings are very finely textured and take longer to grow.

 The Apiaceae Family

-Many useful herbs and vegetables belong to this family: carrot, chervil, cilantro, cutting celery, dill, fennel, parsley.
+Many useful herbs and vegetables belong to this family: carrot, chervil, cilantro, celery, cutting celery, dill, fennel, parsley.
 All can be grown as microgreens.

 The Asteraceae Family